arkanitez/leak-inspect-v1/README.md

 ## 2. The problem it solves

-Some organisations run two (or more) separate networks at different sensitivity levels — a **high side** (classified / sensitive) and a **low side** (less sensitive, or internet-facing).
-They are kept physically apart.
-Moving data from the high side to the low side is deliberately hard, because anything that crosses could carry sensitive information out with it.
-This controlled movement is the job of a **Cross-Domain Solution (CDS)**: an accredited gateway, often paired with a **data diode** (hardware that physically permits data to flow in one direction only).

-A recurring, concrete instance of this: moving **HR data** — résumés, candidate records, job descriptions — from a high-side system to a low-side one.
-These records are full of **free-text fields** (a "summary", "notes", "experience" box).
-Free text is the hard case, because:

-- A careless author may paste in a paragraph that still carries a **classification banner**, a **codeword**, a colleague's **national ID**, or a **password**.
-- A malicious insider can deliberately **smuggle** information out by encoding it inside an innocent-looking field — using invisible Unicode characters, look-alike letters, base64/hex blobs, or by phrasing a secret as ordinary prose.

 Structured fields (a dropdown, an enum, a date) can be validated exactly.
 Free text cannot — there is no schema for "a paragraph about yourself."
 That is the gap this service addresses: it is the component that looks at the **free-text content**